FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/32_task.md

 - **0.4:** You are now ready to proceed with the rest of the lab below **starting in section 1**.
 The remaining steps for this section are if the main stack failed to create successfully.

 {{% notice warning %}}
 If the original stack failed to create, please notify those giving the workshop to review the root cause of the issue.
-Once that is done, please proceed with the remaining steps for this section.
+Once that is done, please **check the status of the backup deployment in the eu-north-1 (Stockholm) region**.
+Otherwise, proceed with the remaining steps for this section.
 {{% /notice %}}

 - **0.5:** **Delete the previously failed main stack and wait till that has completed successfully**.
 Please use the refresh buttons to refresh both the left and right portions of the CloudFormation Console.